Mosquito Coast: Inhabitants

 The Mosquito Coast was a sparsely populated territory.

 Today, what used to be the Miskito Coast of Nicaragua has a population of 400,000 inhabitants, consisting of 57% Miskito, 22% Creoles (Afro-Europeans), 15% Ladinos, 4% Sumu (Amerindian), 1% Garifuna (Afro-Indians), 0.5% Chinese and 0.5% Rama (Amerindian).

 Religion

-Anglicanism and the Moravian Church gained a significant following in the Mosquito Coast.
+Anglicanism and the Moravian Church gained a significant following in Mosquitia.

-Early history of the Mosquito Coast also saw minor involvement from the Puritans.
+Early history of Mosquitia also saw minor involvement from the Puritans.